vsrinivas/fuchsia/docs/development/languages/fidl/tutorial/tutorial-rust.md

 -   `fidl::endpoints2::ServiceMarker` is the trait implemented by `XXXMarker` types.
 It provides the associated string `NAME`.
 -   `fidl_fidl_examples_echo` contains bindings for the `Echo` interface.
-    This file is generated from the interface defined in `echo2.fidl`.
+    This file is generated from the interface defined in `echo.fidl`.
     These bindings include:
     -   The `EchoMarker` type, a [zero-sized type] used to hold compile-time metadata about the `Echo` service (such as `NAME`)